 Course evaluations

-We administer and configure Blue, JMU’s course evaluation tool, which is integrated into Canvas and MyMadison as “Course Evaluation Task” for students, faculty and staff.
-Learn more about how we can help you customize your course evaluations, refer to the Instructor Guide, or review the current course evaluation schedule.
+We administer and configure Blue, JMU’s course evaluation tool, which is integrated into Canvas and MyMadison as “Course Evaluation Task.”
+Learn how we can help you customize your course evaluations, refer to the Instructor Guide, or review the current course evaluation schedule.

 Access library collections